-Matzo meal: Ground matzo crackers used to make the matzo balls.
+Matzo meal: Ground matzo crackers that give the balls their unique texture.

-Eggs: Beaten to help bind the matzo meal into balls.
+Eggs: Beaten eggs help bind the matzo meal together.

-Chicken fat: Also known as schmaltz, adds richness to the matzo balls.
+Chicken fat: Adds rich flavor and moisture to the matzo balls.

-Chicken broth: The base of the soup, providing a savory and comforting flavor.
+Chicken broth: The base of the soup, providing warmth and depth.

 Technique Tip for Perfecting This Soup